rzhilkibaev/shmenkins2/README.md

 Each ag has one (?) build script that defines how the ag is built.
 It lists all dependencies and artifacts (imports and exports).

+# High level overview

+Sequence of events:
+ 0. a notification received from scm and an `artifact-updated` event sent to sqs
+ 0. the `artifact-updated` event is received and a build is scheduled (a `build-scheduled` event is sent to sqs)
+ 0. the `build-scheduled` event is received, a build is executed, an artifact group is persisted and a `artifact-updated` event is sent
+ 0. repeat